 How to Connect Nest to Apple HomeKit and Siri

 After you get the Starling Home Hub to connect with your Internet router or switch, you move ahead and configure the hub using your iPad, iPhone, or any other Apple device.
-You do the configuration from your browser, no additional steps are required.
+You can complete the configuration from your browser, no additional steps required.

 Supported Nest Products

 Starling Home Hub has support for almost every Nest product on the market.
 Check below to see a full list of Nest devices that you can control using your Apple phone.

 - Nest Thermostat (Nest Thermostat E & Nest Learning Thermostat)